-Since we’d also decided that this would be a ‘Goa on a shoestring budget’ trip, Beardy had chosen The Indian Railways for his travel; and to keep his costs low, had gone in for General or Second Class tickets.
-He had planned to visit his hometown as well, and hence his itinerary looked as follows: Bangalore > Goa > Kerala > Bangalore.
-For having booked such a long trip for under Rs 1000, he was feeling pretty good about himself, and also got me feeling a tad guilty for choosing to fly in to Goa (My justification: I was coming in from Mumbai, and had got a cheap flight using the combination of a MakeMyTrip deal and my Payback points).
+Since we’d also decided that this would be a ‘Goa on a shoestring budget’ trip, Beardy had chosen The Indian Railways for his travel, and to keep his costs low, he had gone in for General or Second Class tickets.
+He had planned to visit his hometown, so his itinerary looked as follows: Bangalore > Goa > Kerala > Bangalore.
+For having booked such a long trip for under Rs 1000, he was feeling pretty good about himself, and also got me feeling a tad guilty for choosing to fly into Goa (My justification: I was coming in from Mumbai and had got a cheap flight using the combination of a MakeMyTrip deal and my Payback points).

-Beardy had reached Goa earlier that morning, and had come to the airport to pick me up.
-The 15 hour second class rail journey that he’d undertaken in the Indian heat should’ve made him 2 shades darker, and caked his face with dust and dirt.
+Beardy had reached Goa earlier that morning and had come to the airport to pick me up.
+The 15-hour second class rail journey he’d undertaken in the Indian heat should’ve made him 2 shades darker and caked his face with dust and dirt.
 But there he was, bright and shiny.
 All thanks to his beard, I supposed, inside which he must’ve cocooned himself all through the journey.

-Since I was here in search of peace and tranquility, I wanted this to be a quiet, offbeat kind of trip (Plus, I’d already done the usual Baga-Calangute-Casinos tourist circuit a few times already).
+Since I was here searching for peace and tranquillity, I wanted this to be a quiet, offbeat kind of trip (Plus, I’d already done the usual Baga-Calangute-Casinos tourist circuit a few times).
 HOF proved to be even more resourceful when he jugaad-fied a car from one of his friends that we could use while we were there.
 Thus began our 3 day ‘offbeat Goa’ sojourn.

-First, a restaurant named ‘Ananthashram’ (unlikely name for a Goan non vegetarian restaurant!).
-The special non-veg thali (rice plate with different kinds of sea food sides) I had there was just out of the world – so fresh, delicious and in line with our shoestringy budget.
+First, a restaurant named ‘Ananthashram’ (an unlikely name for a Goan non-vegetarian restaurant!).
+The special non-veg thali (rice plate with different kinds of seafood sides) I had there was just out of the world – so fresh, delicious and in line with our shoestring budget.
 The normal non-veg thali (with a few sides, one fish curry and one fish fry) is just Rs 80, and the special thali is Rs 300.
 We kept going back there for more every night.

 I have always been a fan of Goan Fish curry (Mamma’s kitchen in Panaji is where I had it first), and Ananthashram’s version is by far the best I’ve had.
 We also tried the Mackeral Reshad (Reacheado), Red Snapper (Chonak) Reshad and Goa’s famous Chicken Vindaloo during our subsequent visits.
 While the Reshards were terrific (slightly sweetish), I didn’t dig the vindaloo.

 Then there’s the Bogmalo beach which we visited towards late evening.
-We had our dinner from Joet’s on the beach.
-The fish fingers, made from sardines (who makes fish fingers using sardines?!) destroyed the evening for us, but then some of the other dishes we had salvaged it to some extent.
+We had our dinner at Joet’s on the beach.
+The fish fingers, made from sardines (who makes fish fingers using sardines?!), destroyed the evening for us, but then some of the other dishes we had salvaged it to some extent.

 The days I spent in Vasco also led me to believe that Goan women are more hardworking than men.
 Now, I may be wrong here, but I say this because I saw more working women than men in Vasco – selling stuff in markets, transporting heavy loads by balancing sacks and buckets on their heads, running eateries, baking cakes and bebinca, or just plain bossing their husbands.